Efficient Model-Agnostic Multi-Group Equivariant Networks: Additional Details on Experimental Settings

 \subsection{Multi-Image Classification}

 The 15Scene dataset contains a wide range of scene environments of 13 categories.
 Each category includes 200 to 400 images with an average size of 300 $\times$ 250 pixels.
 Similarly, Caltech101 contains pictures of objects from 101 categories.
-Each category includes 40 to 800 images of 300 $\times$ 200 pixels.
+Each category includes 40 to 800 images of 300 $\times$ 200 pixels. {We use the cross-entropy loss as our optimization objective for training our models.}

 The multi-GCNN consists of three components: an equivariant Siamese block, an invariant-symmetric fusion block, and finally a linear block.
 The Siamese block is a Siamese network made of two convolutional layers, each with kernel size 5, and channel dimension 16.
 Each convolution is followed by a ReLU~\citep{nair2010rectified}, max pool, and a batch norm~\citep{ioffe2015batch}.
 It is followed by a fully connected layer with a hidden size computed by flattening the output of the convolutional layers and output size 64.
 The output is passed through ReLU, dropout~\citep{srivastava2014dropout}, and batch norm.
 Finally, this block is made equivariant using the equitune transform~\citep{basu2023equi}.
 The $N$ inputs are passed through this Siamese layer parallelly.
 The fusion block is built identically to the Siamese block, except, we make it invariant instead of equivariant.
 The fusion block also takes the inputs parallelly.
 Fusion is performed by adding the output of the fusion layer corresponding to input $i$ multiplied by a learnable weight to all the features corresponding to the other inputs.
 Following this, we perform invariant pooling and pass it through the linear block to get the final output.
 The linear block consists of two densely connected layers with a hidden size of 64.
 Further, we use ReLU and dropout between the two densely connected layers.
 The non-equivariant CNN is constructed exactly as the multi-GCNN network except that no equituning operation is performed anywhere for equivariance or invariance.